Call Today! Free Immediate Response (818) 781-1570

 Attempted Crimes Law in California - Penal Codes 21a and 664 PC

-In California, many people don't realize that attempting to commit a crime is itself a crime, even is the intended crime was unsuccessful.
+In California, many people don't realize that attempting to commit a crime is itself a crime, even if the intended crime was unsuccessful.

-For example, let's take a situation where you intend to burglarize a house, and actually attempt to open the door with the intent to commit burglary.
+For example, let's take a situation in which you intend to burglarize a house and actually attempt to open the door with the intent to commit burglary.

-It should be noted an attempted crime is a lesser included offense of a completed crime, as long as the Los Angeles County prosecutor is able to prove the completed crime, the attempt crime is included.
+It should be noted that an attempted crime is a lesser included offense of a completed crime.
+As long as the Los Angeles County prosecutor is able to prove the completed crime, the attempted crime is included.
 For example, you can be convicted of attempted burglary or burglary, but not both crimes.

 If you have been accused of an attempted crime, you need to contact a Los Angeles criminal defense lawyer at Eisner Gorin LLP right away.
 The specific details are critical in any attempt crime offense.

-Let us thoroughly review the case details and evidence in order to start preparing a strategy to defend you.
-Now that we have covered a general overview of California's attempted crimes law, let's examine the legal definitions, penalties and defenses below.
+Let us thoroughly review the case details and evidence to start preparing a strategy to defend you.
+Now that we have covered a general overview of California's attempted crimes law, let's examine the legal definitions, penalties, and defenses below.

 • You had a specific intent to commit a crime; and